nasa-gibs/mrf/doc/MUG.md

 However, DEFLATE decompression is still significantly slower than LERC so it should be used only when the size is critical or when the decompression speed is not the main source of delays, for example when reading tiles from cloud storage.
 To add DEFLATE to LERC, add "DEFLATE:ON" to the list of free form options.
 This example sets both the LERC precision and the extra DEFLATE option: `-co OPTIONS="LERC_PREC=0.01 DEFLATE=ON"`

-## JPEG Compression

-The JPEG compression is a well know lossless image compression, tuned for good visual quality combined with good compression.
-Since JPEG is a well known format, the MRF tiles compressed as JPEG are suitable for serving as web tiles.
-Depending on how the GDAL MRF was built, the MRF/JPEG format can handle 8 and sometimes 12 bit data.
-The 12 bit option is only available when the GDAL internal libJPEG is used and the GDAL 12bit
-JPEG is enabled.
-MRF/JPEG can handle up to 10 bands in pixel interleave mode.
-Note that only 8 bit JPEGs with 1 or 3 bands are suitable for web tile services in most cases.
-The MRF `QUALITY` output option value is directly passed to JPEG library as the Q factor, with the default value being 85.
-Note that the JPEG Q value does control the output quality and size, but it is not linear.
-For the exact interpretation of Q, please consult
-JPEG documentation.
-Values between 0 and 100 are supported, the reasonable range being between sixty and eighty five, larger values producing visually better results at the cost of increased size.
-For three bands interleaved, a couple of encoding options are available, controlled via the
-`PHOTOMETRIC` setting.
-The default setting should be used most of the time.

-The valid choices for the `PHOTOMETRIC` setting are:
-- DEFAULT: JPEG using YCbCr, 4:2:0 sampling.
-This provides good compression and visual quality.
-The color space has significantly lower quality than the brightness, which roughly matches the human vision charateristics.
-- YCC: Compressed as YCbCr, 4:4:4 sampling, ie color space is not spatially resampled.
-This setting produces tiles about a third larger than the default, tiles which have fewer color artifacts.
-The color conversion itself still results in a loss of information, as well as the quantization.
-- RGB: Compressed as RGB, not color converted and not spatially resampled.
-This setting produces much larger JPEG files, usually twice as large or more.
-- Files are about three times larger than with the default setting.
-MRF with this setting can be decoded and re-encoded multiple times at the same quality without any data quality degradation.

-Optimizing the Huffman encoding tables for each tile, as opposed to using the default value can be enabled by having the "OPTIMIZE=ON" in the OPTIONS list.
-Choosing this will increase encoding time and reduce the tile size slightly, both are relatively small changes in most cases.
-To use the 12 bit JPEG, when available, set the data type to Int16 or UInt16.

-### JPEG Zero Enhanced (Zen) Extension

-The JPEG tiles generated by MRF contain a mask of zero value pixels stored in a JPEG Zen chunk, using APP3 "Zen" tag.
-If the size of the Zen chunk is zero, all pixels within the respective tile are known to be non-zero.
-When reading a JPEG that contains a Zen chunk, the MRF driver will ensure that the pixel positions that contain zero matches the mask.
-In essence, the pixels that contain zero are stored in a lossless way and can be used as a data mask, when read with the MRF driver.
-This eliminates the JPEG edge artifacts when the background is black, enabling a Zen JPEG encoded MRF to be used as an overlay on top of other data, as long as black is made transparent.
-Using MRF/JPEG for storing visua data can produce significant space savings over the next best option, which would generally be lossless PNG or LERC.
-Since the Zen chunk is built in accordance to the
-JFIF standard, it will be ignored by legacy applications, which will only decode the JPEG image content.
-Since the mask is generated and consumed at the MRF level, it is not visible to GDAL.
-This feature works with either 8 or 12 bit JPEG tiles.

-The Zen bitmask is organized in a 8x8 2D bitmask, which is then compressed by run length encoding (RLE).
-For most inputs, the size of the Zen chunk containing the mask is negligible.
-The potential benefit of being able to treat black as transparent outweigh this size increase thus this feature cannot be turned off.

-## JPNG Compression

-The JPNG compression is a combination of PNG or JPEG tiles, depending on the presence of non-opaque pixels.
-If all the pixels within a tile are opaque the tile is stored as JPEG, otherwise it is stored as PNG with an Alpha channel.
-It is presented to GDAL as either a Luma-Alpha image or an RGBA one, so it will always have 2 or 4 bands, and always PIXEL interleaved.
-Most of the options from PNG and from JPEG compression still apply.
-The data file will be smaller than when using PNG, if there are tiles that are fully opaque and can be stored as JPEG.
-Note that depending on the options used and the input data, the transition from PNG to JPEG might be visible.
-The normal JPEG with Zen mask should be used in most cases, except if 0 is not to be transparent and when gradual transparency is needed.
-Another advantage over MRF/JPEG/Zen is that legacy clients such as web browser applications do not usually need modification to be able to display the tiles as intended.

-## TIFF Compression

-In the MRF with TIFF compression, every tile is a TIFF raster which uses the lossless LZW internal compression.
-Most data types are supported.
-Note that the tiles are not GeoTiffs, they do not contain geotags.
-This compression is mostly useful for web services for certain clients which support decoding TIFF.

 # Types of functional MRF